Senegal's legislative election tests ruling party influence

 “If the opposition wins, the president will no longer be able to think of a third term.
 On the other hand, if the ruling power wins the ballot, its supporters can push the president towards a third term,” he warns.

-Sall hasn’t talked about a third term but has promised to speak Monday, the day after the election.
+Sall hasn’t talked about a third term but has promised to address the nation Monday, the day after the election.

+“Only the people have the last word,” Sall said after casting his ballot in Fatick, his hometown 189 kilometers (117 miles) from Dakar.
+“After having exercised their right to vote, everyone must go about their business quietly.
+Life goes on and the Senegalese nation is still united, strong."

 Dissatisfaction with Sall has risen as possible adversaries — including the popular former mayor of Dakar, Khalifa Sall, and ex-president Abdoulaye Wade’s son Karim Wade — have been targeted by the judiciary and disqualified from running for office.
 Many accuse Sall of using his power to eliminate opponents.